ProductHired/open-product-management/README.md

 - [ ] [Idea To Revenue Masterclass](http://productmanageracademy.teachable.com/courses/ideatorevenuemasterclass) - Become a Strategic Product Leader: Validate Ideas, Launch Great Products, Deliver Business Results.
 - [ ] [Coursera - Software Product Management](https://www.coursera.org/specializations/product-management) - Create Better Software using Agile Practices.
 Master Agile development and effective interactions to drive the making of great software products (Capstone Project)
 - [ ] [Pragmatic Marketing Courses](https://www.pragmaticmarketing.com/courses) - Product Management and Marketing Training
-- [ ] [Cursos PM3 (Portuguese Only)](https://www.cursospm3.com.br) - The first course 100% in Portuguese about Product Management.
+- [ ] [Product Management - Cursos PM3 (Portuguese Only)](https://www.cursospm3.com.br/curso-product-manager) - This was the first course 100% online in Portuguese about Product Management.
 It was made by product professionals and the course covers from the basics until the most advanced topics with +40 hours of content.
+- [ ] [Product Discovery - Cursos PM3 (Portuguese Only)](https://www.cursospm3.com.br/curso-de-product-discovery) - This course teaches how to discover valuable solutions for the users.
+The most current Product Discovery techniques, applied in practice, by the renowned Design and Product professionals from the Brazilian market.
+- [ ] [Product Growth - Cursos PM3 (Portuguese Only)](https://www.cursospm3.com.br/curso-product-growth) - This course teaches how to lead company's growth.
+The most current Product Growth techniques, applied in practice, by the best Marketing, Growth and Product professionals in the Brazilian market.
 - [ ] [Product Management Weekly Tips](https://www.linkedin.com/learning/product-management-weekly-tips/welcome) - Free Product Management Weekly Tip Videos From Linkedin Learning
   - [ ] [AI Product Manager](https://eu.udacity.com/course/ai-product-manager-nanodegree--nd088) - Learn to develop AI products that deliver business value.
 Build skills that help you compete in the new AI-powered world.
 - [ ] [Digital Product Management: Modern Fundamentals](https://www.coursera.org/learn/uva-darden-digital-product-management) - This course is ideal for current product or general  managers interested in today's modern product management methods.